 Module 2: Evidence Processing and Case Creation

-Module 3: Computer Artifact Analysis
+Module 3, Part 3: Computer Artifact Analysis – Documents

 Module 4: Mobile Artifact Analysis

-Module 5: Reporting
+Module 6: Reporting

-Module 6: Cumulative Review Exercises
+Module 7: Cumulative Review Exercises

 Throughout the four-day training event, instructor-led and student practical exercises are used to reinforce the learning objectives and provide the participants with the knowledge and skills necessary to successfully utilize Magnet AXIOM in their investigative workflow.
-To further reinforce the instructional goals of the course, students are presented with a final scenario-based practical exercise which represents a cumulative review of the exercises conducted in each of the individual modules.
+To further reinforce the instructional goals of the course, students are presented with a final scenario-based practical exercise which represents a cumulative review of the exercises conducted in each of the previous modules.